tinycreative/react-native-intercom/README.md

 # Methods

 ### logEvent('event_name', { any: 'metadata', you: 'want' });
+Log an event with intercom.
 ### registerIdentifiedUser({ userId: 'bob' })
+Register a user with userId
 ### registerUnidentifiedUser()
 For when a userId is not available or relevant
 ### setLauncherVisibility('VISIBLE' | 'HIDDEN');